Linuxfabrik/monitoring-plugins/check-plugins/openstack-swift-stat/README.md

 ## Overview

 Checks OpenStack Swift object storage account statistics, including total container count, object count, and bytes used.
-Alerts when storage usage exceeds the configured thresholds.
+Alerts when the space or the object headroom left in a container with a quota falls to or below the thresholds, when the account itself is running out of its own quota, or when the Swift API cannot be reached in time.
+Containers without a quota are listed but cannot be alerted on.
+Supports extended reporting via `--lengthy`.

 **Important Notes:**

 * You have to provide a path to an rc file to authenticate.
-The rc file should contain standard OpenStack environment variables such as `OS_AUTH_URL`, `OS_USERNAME`, `OS_PASSWORD`, `OS_PROJECT_NAME`, etc.
+The rc file should contain the standard OpenStack environment variables such as `OS_AUTH_URL`, `OS_USERNAME`, `OS_PASSWORD`, `OS_PROJECT_NAME` and `OS_PROJECT_DOMAIN_NAME`.
+A domain is taken from the id variable if the rc file sets one, otherwise from the name variable, and falls back to the `default` domain if it sets neither.
+* The check reads the headers of every container in the account, one request each, so its runtime grows with the number of containers. `--timeout` bounds the whole run: containers it did not get to are reported as not read rather than left out silently.
+On an account with many containers, either narrow the check down with `--match` and run one service per group of containers, or raise `--timeout` together with the timeout of the check command.
+* Swift enforces two quotas per container, one on bytes and one on the number of objects, and a container can run out of either. `--warning` and `--critical` are the free space left in GiB, `--warning-count` and `--critical-count` the number of objects the container may still take.
+A lower number is worse in both cases.
+They only apply where the matching quota is actually set; a container without one is listed with an empty cell and cannot raise an alert on it.
+* The account carries a quota of its own and is checked against `--warning` and `--critical` as well, because it can run out while every single container is still well inside its own.
+* Only the quotas Swift exposes to a client can be reported on.
+A reseller may set the account byte quota as system metadata, which takes precedence on the server but is stripped from every response, and the account object count quota and the per-storage-policy quotas exist only as system metadata.
+None of those are visible to this check, or to any other client.
 * Requires the `python-swiftclient` and `python-keystoneclient` Python modules.
-* Might take more than 10 seconds to execute depending on the number of containers.

 **Data Collection:**

-* Authenticates to the OpenStack Swift API using credentials from an rc file
+* Authenticates to the OpenStack Swift API using the credentials from an rc file
 * Reports account-level statistics: container count, object count, total bytes used, and account quota
-* Reports per-container statistics: item count, quota, usage, and remaining free space
+* Reports per-container statistics: item count, both quotas, usage, and the remaining free space and object headroom
+* `--match` and `--ignore` filter by container name, `--brief` hides the containers that are within the thresholds and `--lengthy` adds the storage policy and the last modification date
+* A column that no container filled in is left out of the table, so an account whose containers carry no quota does not show an empty Free column

 ## Fact Sheet